Michael Baldisimo

-Michael Robert Otucan Baldisimo (born April 13, 2000) is a Canadian professional soccer player who plays as a defensive midfielder for Major League Soccer club San Jose Earthquakes.
+Michael Robert Otucan Baldisimo (born 13 April 2000) is a professional footballer who plays as a defensive midfielder for Canadian Premier League club Cavalry FC.
+Born in Canada, he plays for the Philippines national team.

 Early life

 Baldisimo began playing soccer at age four with Wesburn Youth SC.
-Afterwards, he played with South Burnaby Metro Club, Mountain United FC, and Burnaby Metro Selects SC.
+Afterwards, he played with South Burnaby Metro Club, Mountain United, and Burnaby Metro Selects SC.
 In 2011, he represented Western Canada at the Danone Cup qualifiers.
-Later in 2011, he joined the Vancouver Whitecaps FC Academy.
-He was named the 2018 Whitecaps FC Most Promising Player at the club's annual awards ceremony.
+Later in 2011, he joined the Vancouver Whitecaps Academy.
+He was named the 2018 Whitecaps 'Most Promising Player' at the club's annual awards ceremony.

 Club career

 On August 4, 2016, he made his professional debut in the USL with Whitecaps FC 2 as an academy call-up in a match against Arizona United SC.
 He attended the 2017 pre-season with the Vancouver Whitecaps FC first team.
-In March 2017, he signed a professional contract with Whitecaps FC 2 in the USL.
+In March 2017, he signed a professional contract with Whitecaps FC 2 in the USL Championship.

 In July 2018, Baldisimo signed a homegrown player contract with Vancouver Whitecaps FC in Major League Soccer.
 After not featuring for the team in 2018 or 2019, he began to feature regularly with the team in 2020.
 He made his debut for the first team on August 25, 2020, starting in a 2–0 away defeat to the Montreal Impact.
 He scored his first goal the following week on September 5, in a 3–2 home victory over Toronto FC.

 After the 2022 season, following the expiry of his contract, he was selected by the San Jose Earthquakes in the 2022 MLS Re-Entry Draft.
-In January 2023, he signed a one year contract with a club option for 2024 with the Earthquakes.
+In January 2023, he signed a one-year contract with a club option for 2024 with the Earthquakes.

+In April 2025, Baldisimo signed with Canadian Premier League club Cavalry FC for 2025, with a club option for 2026.
+He scored his first goal on August 17, 2025, in a 5–4 victory over Vancouver FC.